islandoftex/arara/README.md

 way to automate the daily TeX workflow for users and also package writers.
 Users might write their own rules when the provided ones do not suffice.

-> Please note that `arara` recently moved.
-We are proud to announce that
+> We are proud to announce that `arara` is part of the
-> `arara` is now part of the [Island of TeX](https://gitlab.com/islandoftex).
+> [Island of TeX](https://gitlab.com/islandoftex).
+The GitHub repository will
-> The new address is https://gitlab.com/islandoftex/arara.
-The old GitHub
-> repository will be used as mirror but development happens on GitLab.
-Please
+> be used as mirror but development happens on GitLab.
+Please open relevant
-> open relevant issues and merge requests there.
+> issues and merge requests there.

 ## Basic use